TheOdinProject/curriculum/nodeJS/express_and_mongoose/introduction_to_express.md

 - [Which are the four most used methods to define route handlers?](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction/#creating_route_handlers)
 - [How do we handle errors?](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction/#handling_errors)
 - [How do you use the Express library with NPM in a project?](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment#adding_dependencies)

+### Additional resources
+This section contains helpful links to other content.
+It isn't required, so consider it supplemental.

+- The book [Express in Action](https://www.manning.com/books/express-in-action?a_bid=fe3fcff7&a_aid=express-in-action) by Evan M. Hahn is an incredible resource for Express beginners.
+- [This](https://www.youtube.com/watch?v=L72fhGm1tfE) video crash course provides you with all the basic concepts.
+- Web Dev Simplified's [Express JS crash course](https://www.youtube.com/watch?v=SccSCuHhOw0&ab_channel=WebDevSimplified) also packs a ton of great information into a 35 minute video.